census-instrumentation/opencensus-specs/metrics/Gauge.md

 # Gauge Overview
 A `Gauge` is used to record aggregated metrics that can go up and down.
 Typical examples of gauges would be the number of jobs/entries in a queue,  number of threads in a running state or current memory usage etc.

 The `Gauge` values can be negative.
-This document describes the key types and the overall bahavior of API.
+This document describes the key types and the overall behavior of API.

 ## Gauge API